lukeWaninger/hcds-a2-bias/README.md

 | Population mid-2018 (millions) | str       | population in millions recorded in mid-2018 |

 ## Resources used
-This analysis was prepared using Python 3.7 running in a Conda environment.
 The environment dependencies can be installed via `pip install -r requirements.txt`.
+I recommend installing in a Conda environment running Python version 3.7.

 Documentation for Python can be found here: https://docs.python.org/3.7/

 Documentation for Jupyter Notebook can be found here: http://jupyter-notebook.readthedocs.io/en/latest/

 The following Python packages were used and their documentation can be found at the accompanying links: